nesono/infrastructure/README.md

 ### Install Postfixadmin

-After running Ansible, you will need os go through the installation process as follows.
+After running Ansible, you will need to go through the installation process as follows.

 #### Generate Postfixadmin Setup Password